shushantupadhyaya/demo/README.md

 # First Demo
-how to write in git and github.
+How to write in git and github!